Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 After doing that, you’ll have a new connection ready and Windows will automatically connect to it.

 If your Wi-Fi icon is missing on Windows 10, get it back by following this simple guide.

 - Open Device Manager, locate your wireless adapter, right-click it and choose Update driver from the menu.

 - Select Browse my computer for driver software.

-In some cases Windows will ask you if you want to use Windows or a third-party software to control the wireless device.
+In some cases, Windows will ask you if you want to use Windows or third-party software to control the wireless device.
 If that happens, be sure to choose Windows.

-Users reported problems with Netgear software, but the problem can also appear with software from other manufactures.
+Users reported problems with Netgear software, but the problem can also appear with software from other manufacturers.